enderphan94/Detect-Malicious-Files---Ruby/Readme.md

 # Guide

-You need to install the needed software to implement the program.
+You need to install the needed software to run the program.

 ## Talk to database